 If you want to try the modern mullet, you’re going to need some relatively long back hair to start with.
 You’ll need to have your hairstylist — or whoever else may be cutting your hair — cut the front and sides to your desired length.

+Typically, the modern mullet involves relatively short sides (up to an inch or two) and a somewhat longer front and top (between one and three inches).
 As for the back, you can choose how long you want to keep it.
 Then, you’ll need your stylist to fade the long back hair into the shorter top hair.